dotnet/docs-aspire/docs/fundamentals/launch-profiles.md

 ## Launch profiles for .NET Aspire app host

 In .NET Aspire, the AppHost is just a .NET application.
 As a result it has a `launchSettings.json` file just like any other application.
-Here is an example of the `launchSettings.json` file generated when creating a new .NET Aspire application from the starter template (`dotnet new aspire-starter`).
+Here is an example of the `launchSettings.json` file generated when creating a new .NET Aspire project from the starter template (`dotnet new aspire-starter`).

 ```json
 {